Exawind/openturbine/docs/sphinx/user/vtk_visualization.rst

 VTK Visualization
 =================

-This guide will walk you through on how to generate VTK visualization files from OpenTurbine simulation outputs using the ``generate_vtk_output.py`` script.
+This guide demonstrates how to generate VTK visualization files from Kynema simulation outputs using the ``generate_vtk_output.py`` script.
 VTK (Visualization Toolkit) files can be opened in visualization software such as `ParaView <https://www.paraview.org/>`_, `VisIt <https://visit-dav.github.io/visit-website/>`_, or other VTK-compatible viewers to create plots, movies, and interactive visualizations of your simulation results.
-We tested the visualization workflow described below with ParaView version 5.11.2 on macOS.
+This workflow has been tested with ParaView version 5.11.2 on macOS.

 .. tip::
    For the most up to date and working version of this script, see ``src/viz/generate_vtk_output.py``.

-   You can get help on how to use the script by running
+   To get help on using the script, run

    .. code-block:: bash

       python src/viz/generate_vtk_output.py -h

-   This will display the usage information for the script, e.g.
+   This displays the usage information for the script

    .. code-block:: text

       usage: generate_vtk_output.py [-h] [--output_dir OUTPUT_DIR] [--start-timestep START_TIMESTEP] [--end-timestep END_TIMESTEP]
                                     netcdf_file connectivity_file

-      Generate VTK files from OpenTurbine NetCDF output
+      Generate VTK files from Kynema NetCDF output

       positional arguments:
-        netcdf_file           Path to OpenTurbine NetCDF output file e.g. blade_interface.nc
+        netcdf_file           Path to Kynema NetCDF output file e.g. blade_interface.nc
         connectivity_file     Path to mesh connectivity YAML file e.g. mesh_connectivity.yaml

       options: